Finding a Home for a Rabbit

 ♦ Always have people fill out an adoption application and if they do adopt from you, have them fill out an adoption contract.
 Please feel free to download our sample Adoption Application and Adoption Contract to use.

 ♦ DO NOT adopt on the spot!
 Take the application, check out the references, give the person a week to really think about the adoption and then get back to the prospective adopter.

-Following the above suggestions will help weed out impulse adoptions, where the rabbit will only be given up in a short amount of time because the person wasn't truly serious and didn't think about the time and the care that a rabbit needs.
+Following the above suggestions will help weed out impulse adoptions, where your rabbit will only be given up in a short amount of time because the person wasn't truly serious and didn't think about the time and the care that a rabbit needs.

 We don't have a quick solution for finding a new home for a rabbit.
 There are many animals of all kinds needing homes and shelters are continuously crowded.
-It takes time and legwork to find a truly good home for an animal.
+It takes time and legwork to find a truly good home for any animal.
 We hope our suggestions are helpful.

 Suggested Screening Screening Questions